German hip-hop

-German hip hop (locally known as Deutschrap, Deutsch meaning German) refers to hip hop music produced in Germany.
+German hip-hop (locally known as Deutschrap, Deutsch meaning German) refers to hip hop music in the German language.
 Elements of American hip hop culture, such as graffiti art and breakdancing, diffused into Western Europe in the early 1980s.

 History

 1980–1990

 Early underground artists included Cora E. and Advanced Chemistry.
 It was not until the early 1990s that German hip hop entered the mainstream as groups like Die Fantastischen Vier and the Rödelheim Hartreim Projekt gained popularity.
 German hip hop was heavily influenced by films, leading to a strong emphasis on visual and cultural elements such as graffiti and breakdancing beyond the music itself.

 In addition to films, such as Wild Style and Beat Street, American expats and soldiers stationed in Germany facilitated the introduction of hip hop music and culture into German pop culture.

 GLS United released the first German language hip hop song, Rapper's Deutsch, in 1980.
 While the group (consisting of three radio DJs including the later comedian and TV host Thomas Gottschalk) was formed explicitly for the one song, and the song was intended primarily as a parody of Rapper's Delight by The Sugarhill Gang, it was none-the-less the first German hip hop group and first German-language hip hop track.
 Also the punk rock band Die Toten Hosen released one of the first German hip hop songs, Hip Hop Bommi Bop, in 1983, which also was one of the first rap rock crossovers ever.
 The song, created in collaboration with Fab 5 Freddy, is a parody hip hop version of their song Eisgekühlter Bommerlunder.
 Nina Hagen also raps in her 1983 single New York / N.Y.
 New York New York, the English version of New York / N.Y., was successful in American dance charts, peaking at number nine on the Billboard Hot Dance Club Songs.

 These hip hop movies -Wild Style and Beat Street- led the younger audiences in Germany to realize that hip hop was much more than just rap music, but was very much a cultural movement in and of itself.
 Though at the time of the release of the movie, it did not have a great overall impact, once German reunification began in 1990, the hip hop scene began to flourish.
 As one German remembers on a visit to the US in 1986, things were much different.
 MTV did not exist in Europe at the time, and the scene was still very much underground.
 Moreover, there was a lack of European hip hop clubs.